 Still, it’s best to select meats that can be thinly sliced.
 The beauty and deliciousness of this dish stand in the way the meat is cooked and infused with the flavors in the sauce.

-The traditional way of enjoying this dish is on top of steamed rice, but there are other options you can consider.
+The best way of enjoying the Instant Pot Mongolian beef is on top of steamed rice, but there are other options you can consider.
 For instance, it works extremely well with fried or steamed veggies such as broccoli, mushrooms, carrots, green beans, and more.

 It also works with stir fry noodles or fried rice, if you don’t want to go with the healthier option 🙂